JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-migration.md

 ### Some onReset usage patters were invalidated

-Usage patterns that rely on a certain value of `onReset` were invalidated with Compose Multiplatform 1.7.0.
-Since `null` is the default value, existing code shouldn’t be affected.
+It is illegal to call the `UIKitView` constructor with a value assigned to `onReset`.

-For example, the following code will not compile:
+Consider the following code:

 ```kotlin
 val view = remember { UIView() }